ocarmieo/github-trends/README.md

 </p>

 ###4.1 Edge Weights
 Edge weights represent the strength of a relationship between two packages.
 However, if I simply determined the strength of a relationship based on edge counts (number of times they co-occur), smaller packages would get overshadowed by large packages even if they had a stronger relationship.
-Instead, I decided to use __pointwise mutual information (PMI)__ statistic, which not only takes into the joint probability of 2 packages occuring together, but also their individual occurence probabilities.
+Instead, I decided to use __pointwise mutual information (PMI)__, which not only takes into the joint probability of 2 packages occuring, but also their individual probabilities.
 This value can be normalized between [-1,+1].

 <p align="center">
 <img src="img/pmi.png" width="250" align="middle"/>